madsbuch/blog/_posts/2015-12-18-100-days-of-fibonacci-day-3-scala.md

 video: false
 comments: false
 ---
-This is an article in a series of articles.
-An overview of the entire project can be found [here](/blog/100-days-of-fibonacci-overview/).

 <!--{ Introduction to Scala from a JAVA point of view | }-->
 Coming from yesterdays Java, Scala is a naturally the next step.
 It is